cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 * Compiling a neoantigen database that covers neoantigens from sources beyond single base mutations and indels of coding regions of the genome would expand the space of neoantigen repertoire to inform future neoantigen-based therapeutic development

-* Contextualizing neoantigen discovery with a specific Asian population would also address genomic data inequity that is currently inherent in genomic precision medicine field that is predominantly Western or European-centric (Tawfik et al., 2023)

-* This might lead to a more direct therapeutic impact for local Asian community in Malaysia
+* Contextualizing neoantigen discovery with a specific Asian population would also address genomic data inequity that is currently inherent in genomic precision medicine field that is predominantly Western or European-centric (Tawfik et al., 2023), hopefully leading to a more direct therapeutic impact for local Asian community in Malaysia

-### Main Objectives
+**Project Objective**

-A) Identification of shared, public neoantigen candidates found amAsian populations owith predicted high immunogenicity for translation into clinical therapy
+> **Identification of highly immunogenic and shared, public neoantigen candidates in Asian populations by harnessing neoantigen-producing sources beyond SNVs to expand neoantigen prediction space for a faster and more comprehensive clinical translation**

-B) Harnessing mutation-independent neoantigen sources to expand search of therapeutically relevant neoantigens for vaccine targets

 ### Proposed Methodology